Gui0delp/switch/README.md

 4 - Now you can play !

-//////How to play//////
+#How to play#

-To move macgyver use the directional keys.
+To move use the directional keys.

-Goal of the game: bring all the objects to the guardian, to exit the maze.
-If you don't have all the objects when you come to the guardian, you die.
+Switch all the square in yellow and go the end square (in red).
+When you arrived the game restart for a new game.
+Use the "R" key for restart the game at any time.

 You can leave the game at any time by pressing the "ESC" key.